 The Subcommittee has developed a range of work packages aimed to sustain the GGRF, and address the lack of funding, capacity and capability across the five focus areas in the GGRF.
 The work packages are designed to balance the longer-term vision for the GGRF, while ensuring its short and medium-term requirements for accuracy and stability.
-Importantly, work packages to sustain the GGRF is a collaboration between Member States, organisations such as the IAG and FIG, industry and relevant geodetic stakeholders.
-The Centre (Section 4) is expected to support a number of these tasks within the work packages.
-However, in many cases it is to improve the collaboration and governance of the work package, including tracking progress and evaluating success.
+Importantly, work packages to sustain the GGRF is a collaboration between Member States, organizations such as the IAG and FIG, industry and relevant geodetic stakeholders.
+The Global Geodetic Centre of Excellence (the Centre; Section 4) is expected to assist on a number of these tasks, however, in many cases the contribution from the Centre will be to improve the collaboration and governance, including tracking progress and evaluating success.
 By playing this role, the Centre will help maximize the success of the work package, ensure value for money, and avoid duplication of effort.